ekrenz-developer/serverless-nest-microservice-template/README.md

 # Serverless Nest Microservice Template

-This is a template for creating a serverless microservice using Nest.js on AWS Lambda.
+This is a template for creating a serverless microservice using Serverless Framework, Nest.js on AWS Lambda.

 ## Prerequisites